hashicorp/vagrant/website/docs/source/v2/boxes/base.html.md

 that `~/.ssh` has `0700` permissions and the authorized keys file has `0600` permissions.

+When Vagrant boots a box and detects the insecure keypair, it will automatically replace it with a randomly generated keypair for additional security while the box is running.

 ### Root Password: "vagrant"

 Vagrant doesn't actually use or expect any root password.
 However, having